-Divi dends
+Dividends

 Year/Quarter:

 2021

-Fourth quarter (1) \$
+Third quarter (1) \$ -

-Third quarter

 Second quarter

 First quarter

 2020

-Fourth quarter \$
+Fourth quarter \$ -

 Third quarter

 Second quarter

 First quarter

 2019

-Fourth quarter
+Fourth quarter -

-Third quarter -
+Third quarter

-Second quarter
+Second quarter -

-First quarter 0.0 0089
+First quarter 0.0089

+2018

+Fourth quarter \$ -

+•

-(1) Through October 20, 2021, the last practicable trading day preceding the date of this proxy statement/ prospectus.
+(1) Through September 29, 2021, the last practicable trading day preceding the date of this proxy statement/prospectus.

-As of the record date, the outstanding shares of First Western common stock were owned by approximately 122 record owners and the outstanding shares of Teton common stock were owned by approximately 33 record owners.
+As of the record date, the outstanding shares of First Western common stock were owned by approximately [•] record owners and the outstanding shares of Teton common stock were owned by approximately 33 record owners.